 When the entire ball passes the goal line from the front, having been played in a correct way with a field player's stick, and no offence leading to a free-hit or a penalty has been committed by the attacking team in connection with, or immediately before, the goal.
 This includes:

 When a player in the defending team has moved the goal cage out of position and the ball passes the goal line from the front between the marks for the posts and below the imaginary position of the bar.
 When an own goal is scored.
-An own goal may be allowed off the stick or body of the defender.
+An own goal is considered own goal when a player actively with the stick or body directs the ball into the own goal.
 If the non-offending team scores an own goal during a delayed penalty, the goal shall be allowed.
+An own goal shall be noted as OG.